-In WY 2020-2021, water levels in all 57 wells remained above the MT, confirming that significant undesirable results of chronic lowering of groundwater levels, depletion of groundwater storage, and potential subsidence are not occurring across the basin.
-While total water use increased relative to WY 2019-2020, managed artificial recharge continued to replenish the Indio Subbasin, which gained 5,954 AF in storage during WY 2020-2021.
+Overall, the Indio Subbasin lost 76,786 AF in storage during WY 2021-2022.
 The GSAs continued to implement the Projects and Management Actions (PMAs) detailed in the 2022 Alternative Plan Update; their progress is documented in Section 8.

-ES-3 Indio Subbasin Setting
+ES-3 INDIO SUBBASIN SETTING

-The Indio Subbasin is a part of the Coachella Valley Groundwater Basin, which extends approximately 50 miles southeast from the San Bernardino Mountains to the northern shore of the Salton Sea (Figure 1-1).
+The Indio Subbasin is part of the Coachella Valley Groundwater Basin, which extends approximately 50 miles southeast from the San Bernardino Mountains to the northern shore of the Salton Sea (Figure 1-1).
 The Coachella Valley Groundwater Basin lies within the northwesterly portion of California's Colorado Desert.
 The San Bernardino, San Jacinto, and Santa Rosa Mountains impede the eastward movement of storms and create a rain shadow, which results in an arid climate and greatly reduces the contribution of direct precipitation as a source of recharge to groundwater.